-ESPECIALLY DO WE PRAY FOR: Liz, Ron, Vi, Fred Ed, Jill and Kristi,
+ESPECIALLY DO WE PRAY FOR: Liz, Ron, Vi, Fred Ed, Jill and John,

 for your son who is contending with increasing health challenges, and for your daughter for a complete recovery.

-For Ron, Joanne, John, Chad, Mark, Chris, Pastor Dan, Lillian, Allison, Marge, Cloie, Rudy and Mirille, and Margarie…ALL THESE WHO ARE RELATIVES OR FRIENDS OF OUR ST JOHN FAMILY.
+For Ron, Joanne, John, Chad, Mark, Chris, Pastor Dan, Lillian, Allison, Marge, Cloie, Rudy and Mirille, Margarie and Al…ALL THESE WHO ARE RELATIVES OR FRIENDS OF OUR ST JOHN FAMILY.

 AS WELL AS FOR ALL WITHIN OUR ST JOHN FAMILY, WITHIN OUR OWN FAMILIES, OR AMONG OUR FRIENDS, WHO NEED TO BE TOUCHED BY YOU.